mauroalberti/geoSurfDEM/README.md

 The application outputs a few informative messages about the number of found features and hopefully at the last it prints out a number of found intersecting points greater than zero..

-##Input data creation

-If you work with GIS, DEMs should have no secret for you.
+###Creation of test geological plane

+To present the application and check the validity of its results we use a theoretical test case, i.e. a geological plane with a desired attitude 135°/35°, and with a spatial extent fitting that of the test DEM, covering the Mt.
+Alpi zone (Basilicata, Southern Italy), derived from global ASTER data.
 You can export a DEM in ESRI ASCII grid format with Saga GIS (in addition to ArcGIS).
-And for the other input data source, i.e., the VTK text file storing the geological surface data?

-One possibility is to use [simSurf](https://github.com/mauroalberti/simSurf).
-With this Python tool (beware: 2.7, not 3.x), you can simulate analytical geological surfaces.
-We will see a working example here, that will be used also as a validation example for geoSurfDEM output.

-We create with *simSurf* an inclined plane with known attitude and location fitting the extent of a classical (for me..)
-Mt.
-Alpi DEM, derived from ASTER data.
+The geological plane is created and saved as a VTK text file with [simSurf](https://github.com/mauroalberti/simSurf).
+With this Python 2.7 tool, it is possible to simulate geological surfaces by using analytical formulas.

 simSurf is subdivide in two modules: